syncfusion-content/wpf-docs/wpf/Classic/TreeView/Visual-Structure.md

 ---
 layout: post
-title: Visual Structure
+title: Visual Structure in TreeView | Syncfusion
-description: Visual Structure
+description: This section explains about how to display hierarchical data in a tree structure in TreeView for syncfusion Essential Wpf.
 platform: wpf
 control: TreeViewAdv
 documentation: ug
 ---
-# Visual Structure
+# Visual Structure in WPF TreeView(TreeViewAdv).

 TreeViewAdv control displays hierarchical data in a tree structure, and has items that can be expanded and collapsed